-Read More: Check out our ultimate guide to the best apartment rentals in Old Havana For our top picks!
+Read More: Best apartment rentals in Old Havana

 Home to the rich and famous and some of the most beautiful mansions in the city, this area is popular for having tons of restaurants, bars, and clubs and being a very lively place to visit in the evening.
 This is where to stay in Havana Cuba if you’re looking forward to the nightlife!

 Read More: Best Apartment Rentals in Vedado

 Between Old Havana and Vedado, Centro Habana is close to everything, but mostly a residential area in the middle of the city.
 Here you’ll find some conveniently located and inexpensive accommodations, but without as much style as you’d find in Old Havana or Vedado.

 Defined as the area surrounding the famed Plaza de la Revolución, this is another area to find less expensive accommodation while staying relatively close to all the things to see and do.

 Home to mansions turned embassies, Cuba’s rich and famous, and more.
 Here you’ll find some of Havana’s biggest hotels and all-inclusive resorts with pools if you’re looking for this type of accommodation.
 There isn’t much to see or do here for travelers.